Roger Stern: Comics

 The next year, Stern returned to Marvel, where he wrote new stories for Giant-Size Incredible Hulk, The Amazing Spider-Man, Young Allies 70th Anniversary Special, Amazing Spider-Man Family, Web of Spider-Man (vol. 2), Captain America and The Many Loves of the Amazing Spider-Man.
 He collaborated again with Busiek, co-writing several issues of Marvels: Eye of the Camera, the sequel to the Marvels miniseries.
 Stern has continued to freelance for Marvel, writing the 2010 miniseries Captain America: Forever Allies and Captain America Corps, another miniseries, in 2011.
-In 2012, he worked on an issue of the limited series Hulk Smash Avengers with artist Karl Moline, and wrote issue 156.1 of Peter Parker: Spider-Man (vol. 2).
+In 2012, he worked on an issue of the limited series Hulk Smash Avengers with artist Karl Moline, and wrote issue #156.1 of Peter Parker: Spider-Man vol. 2.
 In 2015, he contributed a story to Spider-Verse Team-Up #1.

 As part of Marvel Comics' 80th Anniversary the one-shot Avengers: Loki Unleashed! by Roger Stern and artist Ron Lim that takes place after Stern's famous "The Siege" storyline, has been published in September 2019.

 For the Binge Books label of publisher Sitcomics, Stern wrote the 68-page comic book Heroes Union #1 (August 2021), pencilled by Ron Frenz and inked by Sal Buscema.
+That same year, Stern contributed a two-page story titled "A Climate of Hope" to Rewriting Extinction for The Most Important Comic Book on Earth: Stories to Save the World, an anthology about the climate and the biodiversity crisis.

+In 2023, Stern contributed a story to The Death of Superman 30th Anniversary Special #1, drawn by Butch Guice.
+He also wrote a five-page story for the anniversary issue Doctor Strange #450, published in 2025.